Belarus in the Eurovision Song Contest 2014: Final

 The televised final took place on 10 January 2014 at the "600 Metrov" studio in Minsk, hosted by Olga Ryzhikova and Denis Dudinskiy.
 A 50/50 combination of votes from eight jury members made up of music professionals and public televoting resulted in a tie between "Now You're Gone" performed by Max Lorens and DiDyuLya and "Cheesecake" performed by Teo.
-The tie was resolved after each member of the jury cast one vote for one of the two songs, and Teo was selected as the winner after an 8 to 0 vote.
+The tie was resolved after each member of the jury cast one vote for one of the two songs, with Teo being declared the winner after scoring all eight votes.
 The jury consisted of Mikhail Revutsky, Alexander Mezhenny, Eduard Martynyuk, Elena Treshchinskaya, Marianna Malchik, Alexander Tikhanovich, Alyona Lanskaya and Vasily Rainchik.

 In addition to the performances from the competitors, the show featured guest performances by 2013 Belarusian Eurovision contestant Alyona Lanskaya, Alexander Solodukha, Alexey Gross, Joanna, Eliz, Beatris, Lena Voloshina, SGBAND, Aura, Vitaliy Voronko, 2006 Belarusian Eurovision contestant Polina Smolova, 2008 Belarusian Eurovision contestant Ruslan Alekhno and Gunesh.